* This page is for Consumers *

 People with warning signs should see a doctor right away.
 People without warning signs should call a doctor.
 The doctor decides how quickly they need to be seen based on the severity and location of pain, whether joints are swollen, whether the cause has been diagnosed previously, and other factors.
 Typically, a delay of several days or so is not harmful.

 Doctors first ask questions about the person's symptoms and medical history.
 Then they do a physical examination.
-What doctors find during the history and physical examination often suggests a cause for joint pain and guides the tests that may need to be done (see Table 2: Some Causes and Features of Pain in More Than One Joint).
+What doctors find during the history and physical examination often suggests a cause for joint pain and guides the tests that may need to be done ( Some Causes and Features of Pain in More Than One Joint).